shyampurk/bluemix-todo-app/README.md

         Make a note of Host Name, Port Number , Database Name, User ID and Password.

 Step 6: In the Side Main Menu, click on "Run SQL"  and you will be presented the Run SQL screen.

-		- Click on the 'Open' button and choose the SQL [schema file](server/dBdata.sql)
+Click on the 'Open' button and choose the SQL [schema file](server/dBdata.sql)

 		- The SQL commands will be displayed in the text area.
-		- Scroll down the test area untill you see the comment -- COMMANDS TO INSERT THE DATA INTO THE USERTABLE
+		- Scroll down the text area untill you see the comment

+			-- COMMANDS TO INSERT THE DATA INTO THE USERTABLE

 		  	Followed by four INSERT commands
 		- For every INSERT command, replace the last four 'x' character of DASHxxxx with your DashDB User ID (numeric part) shown in the previous step under 'Connection Information'. ( For example , if your user ID is dash7768 , then it will be DASH7768)
-		- Click on the 'Validate' button to ensure that SQLsyntax is valid
+		- Click on the 'Validate' button to ensure that SQL syntax is valid
 		- Click on the 'Run' button to execute the SQL statements.

 Step 7: If the Run command executed successfully , you will be able to see the new tables created under your dashDB instance

 		- Click on "Tables" sub menu
 		- Select the table from "Table Name" dropdown to access the table schema and data
 		- You can find three tables listed under the dropdown